Starting place Maerlant!

 There is more than enough space at the station to safely park your bike.

-After hiking, you can easily take the train (or bus) back from Blankenberge to Bruges.
+After your walk, simply take the train (or bus) back from Blankenberge to Knokke.